 The Miracle Swimming Movement is a 40 year-old teaching system* that teaches adults who are terrified or afraid in deep water how to be peaceful in deep water without learning strokes.
-It’s the alternative way to teach adults to be safe in deep water (swimming lessons) that works virtually 100% of the time.
+It’s the way to teach adults to swim (to be safe in deep water) that works virtually 100% of the time.
+Is there any other system that works this well for adults who are afraid?
+We haven’t seen it.

-Yes.
 What do you call someone who can do strokes in four feet of water but who won’t do them in the deep end?
-Can that person swim?
+A non-swimmer!

 A person who can swim is not afraid in deep water.
 So, that person can’t “swim.”
-S/he can only stroke.
+S/he can stroke.
+She is executing a movement called “swimming” but she can’t “swim.”

 Is every student who “finished lessons” at your school peaceful in deep water?
 Adults?
 Kids?

 Knowing how to swim is more than strokes.
+It’s peacefulness in deep water.
 It’s mastery of the relationship between one’s body and the water.
 It’s knowing how you float.
 And whether you float.
 It’s knowing what a float is.
-It’s being comfortable in deep water.
+It’s not worrying about how you’ll get air.

 If you teach adults who are afraid in water (half of American adults) in shallow water, and they learn freestyle but never go to deep water, and you turn them loose saying, “There you go!
 I’ve taught you to swim!” we believe it’s an error.
-They know they can’t swim.
-In your heart of hearts, you probably know, too.
+They know they aren’t safe.
+And that means they can’t swim.
+In your heart of hearts, do you know, that, too?

 It’s the same for kids.
 They usually learn in water over their heads, but do they learn to stop and rest indefinitely?
 If not, they are not yet safe.
 They cannot swim.